MrMoose/CloudConnector/README.md

 [Here is the documentation](https://cloud.google.com/docs/authentication/production).
 You create a service account for programmatic access, get a key pair and store it in a local json file, where an env variable points to.

+In both cases CloudConnector will use the credentials provided much like any other cloud tool would.

 When running on a cloud instance, this is generally not necessary.
 On AWS for example, a role will be attached to the instance